Tactile-based Exploration, Mapping and Navigation with Collision-Resilient Aerial Vehicles: Introduction

 \subsubsection{External Wrench Estimation}

-There are generally two approaches for estimating the external wrenches: the first method is to augment the aerial vehicle with sensors such as the force-torque sensors and the second method is to estimate the wrench using onboard sensors.
-The first method increases the total weight of the aerial vehicle platform and adversely affects flight time \cite{SP+20,OH+18}.
-For the second method, researchers have developed algorithms based on momentum-based \cite{RC+14,RC+15} and acceleration-based \cite{YS+14,RM+19} wrench estimators which rely on only the available onboard sensors such as inertial measurement units (IMUs).
-To improve the estimation in presence of sensor noise, a Kalman-filter based approach for wrench estimation was proposed in \cite{MS16}.
-Authors of \cite{TOH17} presented significantly more accurate wrench estimates by combining the momentum-based and acceleration-based approaches.
-For this work, we aim at improving the acceleration-based wrench estimation algorithm by utilizing proprioceptive information about the vehicle's current morphology and generate an accurate wrench estimate.
+Augmenting a UAV with force-torque sensors is the most common approach to detect external wrench, but it increases the total weight of the UAV and adversely affects flight time \cite{SP+20,OH+18}.
+Alternatively, researchers have developed algorithms based on momentum-based \cite{RC+14,RC+15} and acceleration-based \cite{YS+14,RM+19} wrench estimators which rely on the available onboard sensors only such as inertial measurement units (IMUs).
+Kalman filtering approaches and hybrid methods, fusing momentum and acceleration-based wrenches, were proposed in \cite{MS16,TOH17} for conventional UAVs.
+For this work, we aim to exploit \textit{proprioceptive} information about the vehicle's morphology to improve the force estimate and identify the colliding arms.